hoarder-app/hoarder/README.md

 ### Submitting PRs

-- Before submitting PRs, you'll want to run `yarn format` and include its changes in the commit.
-Also make sure `yarn lint` is successful.
+- Before submitting PRs, you'll want to run `pnpm format` and include its changes in the commit.
+Also make sure `pnpm lint` is successful.